MicrosoftDocs/Dynamics-365-Operations.da-dk/articles/fin-ops-core/dev-itpro/migration-upgrade/deprecated-features.md

 | **Installationsindstilling**              | Alt |
 | **Status**                         | Udfasning: advarslen ændres til en kompileringsfejl i platformsopdatering 26. |

-## <a name="finance-and-operations-1000-with-platform-update-24"></a>Finance and Operations 10.0.0 med Platform update 24
+## <a name="finance-and-operations-1000-with-platform-update-24"></a>Finance and Operations 10.0.0 med platformsopdatering 24

 ### <a name="renaming-released-products"></a>Omdøbe frigivne produkter
 |   |  |